rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 ```

 A hierarchy of trees (Ht) is isomorphic to hierarchy of scopes (Hs).
 After all,
-each induced subtree in Ht corresponds with a sub-hierarchy of scopes over Hs,
+each induced subtree in Ht corresponds with a sub-hierarchy of scopes over Hs.
-which contains the scope that corresponds with the subtree's set of nodes, and
-all its subsets in Hs.

-Note that the Hs-Ht isomorphism is inteded to underline that the hierarchy of
+Note that the Hs-Ht isomorphism is intended to underline that the hierarchy of
 scopes Hs is itself hierarchical.